obsvera/claude4-research-tracker/README.md

 2. Choose a username, enter your email and create a password
 3. Verify your email address when prompted

-**Step 2: Create Your Repository**
+**Step 2: Fork This Repository**
-1. After logging in, click the green "New" button (top left)
-2. Name your repository (e.g., "research-paper-tracker")
-3. Make sure "Public" is selected (required for free GitHub Pages)
-4. Check "Add a README file"
-5. Click "Create repository"

-**Step 3: Upload the Application Files**
-1. In your new repository, click "Add file" then "Upload files"
-2. Download and upload these 4 files (copy content from the artifacts):
-   - `index.html` - Main application page
-   - `styles.css` - Visual styling
-   - `script.js` - Application functionality
-   - `README.md` - Documentation (replace the default one)
-3. Scroll down, add a commit message like "Add research paper tracker"
-4. Click "Commit changes"
+1. Go to the repository: `https://github.com/obsvera/claude4-research-tracker`
+2. Click the "Fork" button in the top-right corner
+3. Select your account as the destination
+4. Wait for GitHub to create your copy of the repository

-**Step 4: Enable GitHub Pages**
+**Step 3: Enable GitHub Pages**
-1. Click the "Settings" tab in your repository
+1. In your forked repository, click the "Settings" tab
 2. Scroll down to "Pages" section in the left sidebar
 3. Under "Source", select "Deploy from a branch"
 4. Choose "main" branch and "/ (root)" folder
 5. Click "Save"
 6. Wait 5-10 minutes for deployment

-**Step 5: Access Your App**
+**Step 4: Access Your App**
-- Your app will be live at: `https://yourusername.github.io/repository-name`
+- Your app will be live at: `https://yourusername.github.io/claude4-research-tracker`
 - GitHub will show you the exact URL in the Pages settings
+- Bookmark this URL for easy access

 ### For GitHub Users
-If you're already familiar with GitHub, simply fork this repository and enable Pages in your fork settings.
+Simply fork the repository at `https://github.com/obsvera/claude4-research-tracker` and enable Pages in your fork settings.

 ## How to Use